-David is a Trustee of The Project Crimson Trust and is the Science and Technical Advisor to Trees That Count.
+David is a former trustee of The Project Crimson Trust and is the Science and Technical Advisor to Trees That Count.

-David is a Trustee of The Project Crimson Trust and is the Science and Technical Advisor to Trees That Count.
+David is a former trustee of The Project Crimson Trust and is the Science and Technical Advisor to Trees That Count.
 He is a director of Environmental Restoration Ltd based in Rotorua where he is a scientist specialising in restoration ecology and promoting the planting and management of indigenous forest.

 He has 40 years of applied research experience and, until recently, was a senior scientist with the Crown Research Institute Scion.
 His interests include establishment and management of natives in a range of ecosystems from coastal dunes and wetlands to riparian areas and forests, and sustainable management of culturally significant plants.